Institute for the Study of European Laws (ISEL)

 Professor Panos Koutrakos is Professor of European Law at The City Law School.
 In addition to EU external relations, Panos writes on the law of the single market, with emphasis on the free movement of goods and services.
 He is the joint editor of the European Law Review.

-Research student Anna is working on a thesis entitled 'The European Union and shaping of its neighbourhood: in pursuit of stability, security and prosperity'.
+Anna Labedzka is working on a thesis entitled 'The European Union and shaping of its neighbourhood: in pursuit of stability, security and prosperity'.

 Joanne Moss is Lecturer in Law at The City Law School.
 Her research interests include mega-cities,EU select regulation, agriculture, fisheries and marine protection.